A Founder's Guide to 15 Active Biotech VCs

 Image of DCVC Bio - Top VCs in Biotechnology

-• Investment stages: Seed, early-stage, and late-stage venture
+• Investment stages: Seed, early and late-stage venture

-• Geographical presence: San Francisco, CA
+• Geographical presence: San Francisco, California

 • Founded: 2018

-• Portfolio size: 59 investments
+• Portfolio size: The firm has made 59 investments with 3 exits.

 You can refer to their website here.